-Additional testing was performed to assess and compare detection of the 11 organisms across platelet types: LRAP in plasma, LRAP in PAS-C/plasma, LR WBDP (pre-storage pools), and nLR WBDP post-storage pools.
-Each mid-level panel member was added to samples from 10 LR WBDP pools, 7 LRAP in PAS-C/plasma, 6 nLR WBDP pools and 9 LRAP in plasma, which served as control samples.
-Three lots of PGDprime Test were used.
+Additional testing was performed to assess and compare detection of the 12 organisms across platelet types: LRAP in plasma, LRAP in PAS-C/plasma, LR WBDP (pre-storage pools), and nLR WBDP post-storage pools.
+Table 4 shows the CFU/mL of the mid-level panel members used in this testing.
+Each of these panel members was added to samples from multiple examples of LR WBDP pools; LRAP in PAS-C/plasma; nLR WBDP pools; and LRAP in plasma, which served as control samples.
+A total of seven lots of PGDprime Test were used in these studies.
 Detection was compared across platelet types.
 There was 100% detection across lots and platelet types.